scaomath/kaggle-jane-street/README.md

 ## A new Residual+MLP model
 - The key is to train using the actual `resp` columns as target, and when doing the inference, apply the sigmoid function to the output (why `BCEwLogits` performs better than `CrossEntropy`???).
 - Set up the baseline training, adding a 16-target model (using various sums between the `resp` columns).
+- Tested the sensitivity of seeds to the CV vs public leaderboard.
+Bigger model in general is less sensitive than smaller models (esp the seed 1111 overfit model).
+- A local-public LB stable training strategy: RAdam/Adam with cosine annealing scheduler, utility function regularizer finetuning every 10 epochs with a `1e-3*lr` learning rate, 1 or 2 denoised targets added, 50% median average ensembling.

 # Gradient boosting models
 ## XGBoost: